franknoirot/franknoirot.github.io/_drafts/scrub-shapes.md

 One more piece makes this a viable first step for my custom furniture tool.
 Three tabs labelled _Top, Front, & Side_ allow me to get at least a good proxy representation of the 3D piece, and the variable scrubbing affects dimensions between the different panes.

-// insert three pane furniture scrubber
+_insert three pane furniture scrubber_